ATRedshaw/ATRedshaw.github.io/_posts/world-championship-2025/2024-12-14-algorithm-on-the-oche-pdc-world-championship-2025-day-1.md

 title: "Algorithm on the Oche: PDC World Championship 2025 Day 1 Preview"
 date: 2024-12-15 09:00:00 BST
 categories: [Darts, PDC World Championship 2025]
-tags: [darts, pdc, world championship, sports analytics, data science, statistics, python, pandas, numpy, web scraping, data collection, elo rating, machine learning, predictive modeling, monte carlo simulation, tournament simulation, probability analysis, match odds, player rankings, data visualization, sports prediction, oche, ally pally, sports betting, data-driven insights, statistical modeling]
+tags: [darts, pdc, world championship, sports analytics, data science, statistics, python, pandas, numpy, web scraping, data collection, elo rating, machine learning, predictive modeling, monte carlo simulation, tournament simulation, probability analysis, match odds, player rankings, data visualization, sports prediction, oche, ally pally, data-driven insights, statistical modeling]
 math: true
 ---

-# Algorithm on the Oche: Darts World Championship Day 1 Preview

 After thoroughly enjoying the excitement of my simulation work for the 2024 World Matchplay, and following closely on the heels of similar simulations I conducted for the World Grand Prix (a write-up for which is still in the pipeline), I'm thrilled to present my latest projections for the 2025 PDC World Championship.
 For those who have seen my Matchplay predictions, you'll recall that my model, while not always perfect, had a knack for spotting emerging trends and under-appreciated talent.
 This was further reinforced by my World Grand Prix projections, which remarkably gave eventual winner Mike De Decker a 1.5% chance of victory at the tournament start, six times the 0.25% odds most bookmakers were offering.